The Git-compatible AWS CodeCommit version control system is the next step in Amazon’s plan to stitch DevOps into the fabric of its core services.

 AWS CodeCommit users eligible for the free tier can have five active users, 50 GB per month of storage, and 10,000 Git requests per month for free.
 Right now, this rate is available to both new and existing customers.
 Beyond that, AWS CodeCommit costs $1 per active user per month, which comes with ten GB per month of storage and 2,000 Git requests.
 Additional storage will be charged at $0.06 per GB-month and $0.001 per Git request.

 Amazon is making a real push to provide a full range of integrated DevOps services to users and organizations.
 Their goal seems to be to create a complete development and deployment ecosystem that requires no help from third-party software vendors.
 To maintain its significant dominance in the public cloud, Amazon is doing a great job stitching DevOps tools into the fabric of its core services.
-I recommend you take a look at this course AWS Developer Fundamentals for additional background.

 Have you had the chance to compare GitHub to AWS CodeCommit?
 Tell us what you think.